darshdeeph/slack-spotify-playlift/README.md

 After installation, use these commands in any channel:
 - `/connect` - Connect the channel to Spotify
 - `/add-song Song Name - Artist` - Add a song to the queue
-- `/skip` - Vote to skip the current song
+- `/skip` - Initiate a 10-second voting period where users can react with 👍 to save or 👎 to skip

 **If you're looking to fork or self-host, read ahead.**